Best Books From 2017

 Eleanor Oliphant was one of our favorite quirky characters of the last decade.
 She struggles with social interactions and thinks things are okay in her loner lifestyle.
 However, a chance encounter opens her eyes to the possibility of life being more than fine and better with friends instead of relying on frozen pizza and vodka.

-While we still have a ways to go, an expanded understanding of the importance of mental health and a movement to de-stigmatize mental health care was a positive shift in the 2010s.
+While we still have a ways to go, an expanded understanding of the importance of mental health and a movement to de-stigmatize mental health care were positive shifts in the 2010s.
 Seeing Eleanor’s struggles and progression aligns with this overall shift in perception.

 The Book Girls Say…